seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Exeunt MARK ANTONY, QUEEN CLEOPATRA, and DOMITIUS ENOBARBUS*

 **Soldier**
-By Hercules, I think I am i’ the right.
+By Hercules, I think I am i' the right.

 **CANIDIUS**
 Soldier, thou art: but his whole action grows
-Not in the power on’t: so our leader’s led,
+Not in the power on't: so our leader's led,
-And we are women’s men.
+And we are women's men.

 **Soldier**
 You keep by land